Wayne Rooney: 2013–2015: Post-Fergie years

 After the departure of Nemanja Vidić from Manchester United in July 2014, Rooney was named club captain by new manager Louis van Gaal ahead of the 2014–15 season.
 On the opening day of the Premier League season on 16 August, Rooney scored a bicycle kick to equalise against Swansea, although United eventually lost 1–2.
 On 27 September 2014, Rooney became the third highest Premier League goalscorer, moving ahead of Thierry Henry with 176 goals after he netted a goal in a 2–1 victory against West Ham.
 In the same match, he was sent off for a foul on Stewart Downing and received a three-game suspension.
 On 22 November 2014, Rooney scored for United in a 2–1 win against rivals Arsenal, their first away win of the season.
 He continued to score in the following match, in a 3–0 win over Hull City.
 On 14 December, he scored the opening goal in a 3–0 win over rivals Liverpool.
 On 26 December, Rooney scored two goals against Newcastle United, a match which his side won 3–1 – United's 50th successive Boxing Day match.
 For his performances, Rooney was voted as United's Player of the Month for December.
 During the season, Rooney was often deployed as a midfielder by Van Gaal.

 On 16 February 2015, in an FA Cup match against Preston North End, Rooney was the subject of criticism for having dived to get a penalty; United would go on to win the match 3–1.
-Replay seemed to have shown that Rooney had not come in contact with the goalkeeper.
+Replays seemed to show that Rooney had not come in contact with the goalkeeper.
 England manager Roy Hodgson, however, defended Rooney, saying that he was forced to take evasive action.
 Rooney later apologised for his behaviour, saying, "that was my chance to get a penalty.
 I had to use that."
 The penalty was also Rooney's first goal in 2015, ending a goalless run.
 On 28 February 2015, he scored a brace in a 2–0 victory over Sunderland, thus becoming the first player to score more than 10 goals in 11 successive seasons.
 On 15 March, Rooney scored the third goal in a 3–0 win over Tottenham.
 Rooney was Manchester United's top goalscorer for the 2014–15 campaign, but his tally of 14 was the lowest by a leading scorer since 1982.
 United's goal total of 62 was also its second-worst in the Premier League era.